 At one time or another, most of us have relied on prescription medication to soothe an ailment or illness.
 Unfortunately, though drugs can often help bring us back to health, sometimes they also come with some seriously unwanted side effects.

 Unfortunately, one side effect that's often triggered by a prescription drug is hair loss.
 As the medication runs through your system to level out any health conditions, you might experience hair loss, more hair growth than usual and changes in the color and texture of your locks.
-And with our 'doo so intrinsically linked to our mental wellbeing, excessive hair loss can be a particularly troubling thing to deal with — especially when you're already working through existing health issues.
+And with our hair often linked to our mental wellbeing, excessive hair loss can be a particularly troubling thing to deal with — especially when you're already working through existing health issues.

 One medication that has been under the spotlight for potentially causing excessive hair fall is metformin.
 Metformin is commonly known as a diabetes drug.
 Some women have also been prescribed metformin if they're living with polycystic ovary syndrome, and in recent years some patients have raised concerns about the number of strands they've lost when taking the drug.
 But the reports are mixed, and diabetes in and of itself has been known to trigger hair loss.
 So if you've recently been prescribed metformin, you might be concerned about losing hair.

-To help you unravel the connection between thinning hair and metformin, we've spoken to the experts and dived into the scientific evidence, as well as tips for maintaining the integrity of your hair.
+To help you unravel the connection between thinning hair and metformin, we've spoken to the experts and dived into the scientific evidence, as well as information on the products you should use to combat hair loss.